 Once a haven for hippies in the 70's, Inn of the Seventh Ray hasn’t lost touch with its roots, ever an icon of the health-conscious Topanga Canyon lifestyle.
 On a bright, sunny day or a warm evening, there isn't a bad table on the fairytale patio, which also hosts many weekend weddings.
 On a chilly night, the seats in front of the fireplace are the most desirable.
 Long known as a sanctuary for vegetarians, the restaurant continues its commitment to organic, sustainable and local fare, but equal care is given to meats, which are raised in natural settings, free of antibiotics.
 A vegetarian risotto special is redolent of black truffles, vegan soups are made daily based on the chef’s whim, and Prime hanger steak comes with a huitlacoche potato.

-Tucked away in the Pacific Palisades a few blocks from the Pacific Ocean, the Self-Realization Fellowship Lake Shrine is a lush, ten-acre site with gardens, a spring-fed lake, and a variety of flora and fauna.
+One of the best places in Los Angeles to relax is tucked away in the Pacific Palisades a few blocks from the Pacific Ocean, the Self-Realization Fellowship Lake Shrine is a lush, ten-acre site with gardens, a spring-fed lake, and a variety of flora and fauna.
 Founded by Paramahansa Yogananda in 1950, the Lake Shrine welcomes thousands of visitors each year to enjoy its scenic beauty and serenity.
 The Mahatma Gandhi World Peace Memorial is a "wall-less temple" that features a thousand-year-old stone sarcophagus from China, which holds a portion of Gandhi's ashes in a brass and silver coffer.
 Elvis Presley frequently visited the Lake Shrine and became close with Sri Daya Mata, the worldwide leader of the Self-Realization Fellowship for over 55 years.

 Less well-known than the Lake Shrine, the Self-Realization Fellowship International Headquarters is located northeast of Downtown L.A. at the top of Mount Washington.
 Originally opened in 1909 as the Mount Washington Hotel, the three-story "Mother Center" is the administrative center of the SRF headquarters.
 The public is invited to wander the grounds, which include gardens, meditation areas and babbling brooks.